The Man Outside: Prologue

-The play begins with an overfed undertaker (apparently Death) with gas (belching) examining a body by the river Elbe, not the first one.
+The play begins with an overfed undertaker (Death) with gas (belching) examining a body by the river Elbe, not the first one.
 The body does not appear to belong to a soldier, although he is wearing soldier's clothes.
 The undertaker makes the nihilistic claim that this death changes nothing.
-The Old Man (apparently God) enters, crying and explaining: His children are killing each other.
+The Old Man (God) enters, crying and explaining: His children are killing each other.
 Since no one believes in him anymore, he can do nothing to stop them.
 Uninterested, the undertaker agrees that this is very tragic indeed.

 God says that Death is the new God; people believe only in death.
 However, God remembers a skinny, sickly death.
 Death explains that he has grown fat during the last century, due to all the "business" from the war, and that is the cause of his belching.
 The scene ends with Death telling God to take a rest for emotional rehabilitation.